Queens Park Rangers

 NB: Under existing minimum standards for accessible stadia, the club should have 140 wheelchair spaces (119 home and up to 21 away).
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

 Based on the above, the club therefore only meets 17% of the guidance and has a shortfall of 116 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

 There are 5 accessible toilets directly behind the wheelchair spaces in the concourse.

 Assistance Dogs are allowed into the stadium, but it is recommend that supporters with Assistance Dogs contact the Club before matchday.

 Refreshments outlets are situated behind the stands but are not accessible.
 Steward assistance is available on request.

 Accessible services & information

-There are 15 audio commentary spaces available in Ellerslie Road stand available on a match by match basis and on first come first served basis.
-Match commentary is audio described and headsets can be picked up from a steward in this stand.If you are blind or partially sighted, sign up for this great new 'soccer sight'service at the Club.
+There are 19 audio commentary spaces available throughout the stadium except in the Platinum areas which are available on a match by match basis and on first come first served basis.
+Match commentary is audio described and headsets can be picked up from a steward in Alton House.
+There is a 'Soccer Sight' service for blind and partially sighted fans.
 Please contact Fiona Hodgson on 0208 740 2520 or email@example.com.
-There is a hearing loop in the ticket office.
+There is a hearing loop in the Ticket Office.